 The minor in psychology is very useful for those in any major dealing with human or animal behavior, development, cognition, or perception.
-It is also an excellent major for those wanting to pursue health-related fields, such as physical or occupational therapy.
+It is also an excellent minor for those wanting to pursue health-related fields, such as physical or occupational therapy.
 Students who minor in psychology often major in education, human resource development, biology, social work, justice studies, and philosophy.

 Minor in Psychology Program Requirements (19 credit hours)

 2. PSYC-202 Statistics and Research Methods I (3 credit hours)

 3. Select one course from each Core area (9 credit hours):